PaddlePaddle/book/02.recognize_digits/README.en.md

                              update_equation=optimizer)
 ```

 Then we specify the training data `paddle.dataset.movielens.train()` and testing data `paddle.dataset.movielens.test()`.
-These two functions are *reader creators*, once called, returns a *reader*.
-A reader is a Python function, which, once called, returns a Python generator, which yields instances of data.
+These two methods are *reader creators*.
+Once called, a reader creator returns a *reader*.
+A reader is a Python method, which, once called, returns a Python generator, which yields instances of data.

-Here `shuffle` is a reader decorator, which takes a reader A as its parameter, and returns a new reader B, where B calls A to read in `buffer_size` data instances everytime into a buffer, then shuffles and yield instances in the buffer.
-If you want very shuffled data, try use a larger buffer size.
+`shuffle` is a reader decorator.
+It takes in a reader A as input and returns a new reader B. Under the hood, B calls A to read data in the following fashion: it copies in `buffer_size` instances at a time into a buffer, shuffles the data, and yields the shuffled instances one at a time.
+A large buffer size would yield very shuffled data.

-`batch` is a special decorator, whose input is a reader and output is a *batch reader*, which doesn't yield an instance at a time, but a minibatch.
+`batch` is a special decorator, which takes in reader and outputs a *batch reader*, which doesn't yield an instance, but a minibatch at a time.

 ```python
 lists = []